waynestate/image-faker/README.md

 # image-faker
 A simple fake image generator using the PHP GD library.
+Generates images on the fly by referencing a route.

 ## Installation
 You can install the package via composer: